 Most ferrets shed their coat (molt) twice a year.
 In some it is more pronounced than in others.
 Daily exposure to unfiltered natural sunlight (the UV rays) intensifies molt.
 During molting periods, ferrets are more susceptible to hairballs.
 Treat them with an over the counter hairball remedy (flavored petrolatum) designed for cats.

 Ferrets in the United States are highly prone to tumors of the adrenal glands, pancreas (insulinoma) and the lymphatic system (lymphomas).
 There is much controversy as to why.
-Species genetics, early age neutering inbreeding, diet (too many carbs) and artificial lighting may all be involved. (ref) I listed them in what I believe to be the order of their importance.
-I have articles on this website that specifically address each of those problems as well as the ones below.
+Species genetics, early age neutering inbreeding, diet (too many carbs) and artificial lighting may all be involved.
+I listed them in what I believe to be the order of their importance.

 Ferrets are susceptible to the distemper virus of dogs and to human influenza.
-They should be vaccinated against distemper with a vaccine that is approved for use in ferrets. (ref) Ferrets usually arrive having had one initial canine distemper vaccination.
+They should be vaccinated against distemper with a vaccine that is approved for use in ferrets. (read here) Ferrets usually arrive having had one initial canine distemper vaccination.
 I give them a second booster distemper vaccination when they are 12-14 weeks of age.
 Many veterinarians revaccinate ferrets against canine distemper yearly.
 I have never seen a case of distemper in a ferret that received a single approved canine distemper vaccine product after it was 12 weeks of age.
-So I do not recommend yearly revaccination.
-Over-vaccination can be bad for the health of all pets. (ref) At the most, give them a booster in 3-4 years.
+So, I do not recommend yearly revaccination.
+Over-vaccination can be bad for the health of all pets. (read here) At the most, give them a booster in 3-4 years.